 ISU's Paramedic Science program begins once each year at the beginning of the fall semester (usually the last week of August).
 This is a cohort program which means that a group of students go through the classes and the program together for the four semesters of paramedic science.
 One cannot enter at any other time of the year.

 Classes are held from 8AM to 5PM on Tuesdays, Wednesdays and Thursdays during the first fall and spring semesters.
 The summer semester is part-time with two courses taught on Wednesdays from 8AM to 5PM each week as well as the Paramedic Clinical Practicum in which students will sign up for various clinical rotation assignments.
 The second fall semester, the final semester of paramedic science, is the Paramedic Field Practicum.
 This is the internship with a local EMS agency in which students spend 48 hours a week working in the field for a total of ten weeks.

-8. How and where can I obtain my EMT certification?
+8. How and where can I obtain my EMT or CPR certification?

-Various agencies and educational institutions offer EMT training and certification.
-All certified courses are listed on the Idaho EMS Bureau's website, More information here.
+Various agencies and educational institutions offer EMT or CPR training and certification.
+All certified courses are listed on the Idaho EMS Bureau's website, EMT & CPR Trng Resources.

 9. How do I apply for federal financial aid?

 Apply for federal financial aid by submitting an application on the FAFSA website (https://fafsa.ed.gov/) Be sure to list Idaho State University as the institution you will be attending.